HomeArticle

 ChatGPT, GPT - 4, o1, and Codex are all fruits of this architecture.

-Now, the person who reaps these fruits says in person: The lifespan of this tree is almost over.
+Now, the one who reaps the fruits says in person: The lifespan of this tree is almost up.

 Moreover, Altman said bluntly, the AGI we are pursuing may just be a "warm - up"!